Baitinq/pry-lang/README.md

 ## Implementation

-Pry is currently implemented in Zig with plans for self-hosting:
+Pry is now fully self-hosted!
+The compiler is written in Pry itself:

-- `src/main.zig` - Compiler entry point
+- `src/main.pry` - Compiler entry point
-- `src/tokenizer.zig` - Lexical analysis
+- `src/tokenizer.pry` - Lexical analysis
-- `src/parser.zig` - Syntax analysis and AST generation
+- `src/parser.pry` - Syntax analysis and AST generation
-- `src/codegen.zig` - LLVM IR generation
+- `src/codegen.pry` - LLVM IR generation
-- `src/bootstrap/` - Future self-hosted compiler (work in progress)
+- `bootstrap/output.ll` - Initial LLVM IR for bootstrapping
+- `bootstrap.sh` - Multi-stage bootstrap script

 The grammar is formally defined in `grammar.ebnf`.

 ## Development Status

-Pry is an experimental language currently in active development.
-While functional for basic programs, it's not yet feature-complete.
+Pry is an experimental language that has achieved **full self-hosting**!
+The compiler successfully compiles itself through a multi-stage bootstrap process.
+While functional for basic programs, it's still evolving with new features being added.

 ---

-*Pry is a minimal systems programming language focused on simplicity and clean design.*
+*Pry is a minimal, self-hosted systems programming language focused on simplicity and clean design.*